Joel-Oommen/ELEN4020-Group-ADJU-Lab-1/docs/README.txt

-ELEN4020-Group-ADJU-Lab-1To access the repository containing Lab 1, go to: https://github.com/Joel-Oommen/ELEN4020-Group-ADJU-Lab-1
+To access the repository containing Lab 1, go to: https://github.com/Joel-Oommen/ELEN4020-Group-ADJU-Lab-1

 Group: